Supervised In-Context Fine-Tuning for Generative Sequence Labeling: Introduction

 In this work, we explore the potential of \textit{generative sequence labeling with LLMs} and introduce response adaptation strategies for supervised in-context fine-tuning (SIFT), a framework that unifies SFT and ICL for SL, as shown in \Cref{fig:clm_strategies}.
 The SIFT framework gives rise to three sensible strategies for generative fine-tuning with in-context demonstrations: (1) \textit{vanilla}, where standard causal language modeling (CLM) is applied to the entire prompt (i.e., the loss is computed on all tokens), (2) \textit{single-response completion (SRC)}, where the model predicts only the response tokens of the ``target'' instance (i.e., the last response, excluding demonstrations), and (3) \textit{multi-response completion (MRC)}, where the model predicts the response tokens for both the demonstrations and the final, ``target'' instance.
-At inference time, we couple the SIFT-adapted model with ICL with constrained token generation.
+At inference time, we carry out ICL with constrained token generation using the model adapted with SIFT.

-Our experiments, covering four well-established SL tasks (named entity recognition, aspect-based argument mining, slot labeling in dialogs, and semantic role labeling) and five modern LLMs, demonstrate the effectiveness of our response adaptation strategies for SIFT: SIFT not only outperforms standard SFT and ICL, but also the competitive decoder-as-encoder fine-tuning \cite{dukic-snajder-2024-looking}.
-We obtain the best results with the multi-response completion (MRC) training strategy, demonstrating that generative fine-tuning benefits from multiple in-context examples on which the loss is jointly computed.
-We further find that our SIFT strategies, much like the plain ICL, struggle with long contexts, which are inherent to the generative formulation of SL tasks.
-Finally, we show that SIFT removes the LLMs' sensitivity to the instruction, i.e., exact formulation of the task, obtaining similar performance with different instructions as well when completely removing the instruction.
-Our findings push the boundary of SL with LLMs and establish a definitive guideline for the NLP community in selecting the most effective methods to advance performance in this area.
+Our experiments, covering four well-established SL tasks (named entity recognition, aspect-based argument mining, slot labeling in dialogs, and semantic role labeling) and five modern LLMs, demonstrate the effectiveness of our response adaptation strategies for SIFT: SIFT not only outperforms standard SFT and ICL, but also the competitive decoder-as-encoder fine-tuning \cite{dukic-snajder-2024-looking, behnamghaderllm2vec}.
+We obtain the best results with the multi-response completion (MRC) training strategy, demonstrating that generative fine-tuning benefits from jointly computing the loss over multiple in-context examples.
+We further find that our SIFT strategies, as well as plain ICL, struggle with long contexts, inherent to the generative formulation of SL tasks.
+Finally, we show that SIFT removes the LLMs' sensitivity to the instruction: we obtain similar performance with different instructions as well as without the instruction altogether.
+Our findings push the performance boundaries and lend themselves to reliable best-practice recommendations with respect to generative SFT for SL tasks.